gsbdarc/yens-onboarding-2025/docs/README.md

 - You’ve done *some* programming (Python preferred).
 If not, tell us and we’ll get you unstuck.
 - You can bring a laptop with Duo for Stanford login and a modern browser.

+### Setup you’ll complete in class
+- SSH/JupyterHub access and file transfer.
+- Local repo clone and a working **venv** linked to Jupyter.
+- A first Slurm submission on Day 1; full Slurm workflow on Day 2.

+### Legend we will use

+- 💻: means “use terminal on the Yens”
+- ✏️ : means “we will white board this”
+- 🐍: means "Python script"
+- ❓: question for class.
+Feel free to shout out the answer
+- 🟩 / 🟥: means “put up the colored sticky once you finish the exercise / ask for help”

 ### What to do during class
 - Work through each hands-on step in order; put up 🟩 when done, 🟥 for help (we’ll circulate).
 - Ask questions out loud—especially when something fails.
 We’ll use failures to practice debugging.

-### Setup you’ll complete in class
-- SSH/JupyterHub access and file transfer.
-- Local repo clone and a working **venv** linked to Jupyter.
-- A first Slurm submission on Day 1; full Slurm workflow on Day 2.

 ---